 Ronnie Janowicz, a good friend of mine, called to say the wooden horn on his antique Edison Concert phonograph was cracked.
 I had Ronnie bring it by so I could take a look.

-This is the story of a 20′ sailboat manufactured in Norway in 1956 by the Ejvinds Company.
+This is the story of the Norway boat, a 20′ sailboat manufactured in Norway in 1956 by the Ejvinds Company.
 This boat sailed from Iceland to the east coast of Canada, then down to Miami.
-From Miami it sailed south to St. Croix and the Virgin Islands.
+From Miami, it sailed south to St. Croix and the Virgin Islands.
 After a few years in St. Croix it was brought to the Florida Keys 1967 and had two or three different owners.
-I purchased it in the Florida Keys in 2003 and brought it to my home in Murray, Kentucky for restoration.
+I purchased the Norway boat in the Florida Keys in 2003 and brought it to my home in Murray, Kentucky for restoration.
 Continue reading →

 The Gougeon Technical Department has added a new lab technician, Bryan Jacobs.

 Before coming to work at Gougeon Brothers, Bryan Jacobs served in the Army and earned the rank of Sergeant (E-5).
 Bryan served multiple combat tours in support of the global war on terrorism and was awarded the Bronze Star.
 He then tried out for a Long Range Surveillance Unit (LRSU), where he was deployed in support of Operation Iraqi Freedom.
 Continue reading →